danielytics/BloodFarmers/README.md

 Note that it will fail on startup if the data files are not found in the `data` directory or `game.data` file.
 You can override this to load the sample game:

 ```
-./BloodFarm --load sample
+./BloodFarm --init sample.toml
 ```

-You can find the sample game files in `sample/`:
+This will load the sample data instead:
-* `sample/sample.toml` contains the sample game configuration, used to bootstrap the game.
+* `sample.toml` contains the sample game configuration, used to configure the engine.
+* `sample/` directory containing the data files for the sample game.

 # License